 Talent taking out the 35 mm glass-bottom dish from the black box and placing it on the microscope stage.

-SCREEN: To be provided by the author: Turning on the fluorescence illumination unit, selecting Ocular under the ‘Ocular’ panel, and changing the ‘Cube turret’ to 4:TRITC.
+Talent turning on the fluorescence illumination unit.

+Talent using the eyepiece to identify the embryo of interest and bring it into focus.

 Close the black cloth cover to protect the sample from light [1].
 Turn on the computer screen to access the software that controls the microscope [2].
 Change the ‘Ocular’ to LSM in the software for image acquisition [3].
 Perform laser ablation in control, unstimulated embryos using a 25x (Twenty-Five-Times) magnification water immersion objective [4].